Blood Tests To Measure Growth Hormone

 Back to HGH, when you have your IGF-1 level results I will be happy to give you my opinion as to whether you need therapy.

 Follow-up question: Hi Lisa.
 Thanks for the reply!
 No I didn't do the blood test only the saliva test.
 I'll take your advice and get it done asap.
 As for the other stuff you mentioned, I'm not currently taking any testosterone, DHEA, or estrogen boosters.
 That was just my results from a typical day.
-I also wasn't eating a lot of carbs that day.
 Any pointers on supplements I can take to balance me out?

 Follow-up answer: Do you eat much soy?
 Unless it is fermented, like in soy sauce or miso soup you should not eat soy, no soy milk or soy protein, but just try finding a protein bar or shake that doesn't contain soy isolate or soy lecithin, its almost impossible.

-Besides increasing estrogen soy does many other terrible things to the body.
+Besides increasing estrogen soy can do other bad things to the body.
 If you don't already know just search for "dangers of soy" and you will be shocked.

 As far as supplements to help decrease your estrogen level, calcium d-glucarate, DIM, chelated zinc, and magnesium aspartate are used.